 Bypass meters equipped with touch read register and touchpad or radio signal transmitters

 - All Double Check Detector Assemblies (DCDA’s) and Reduced Pressure Detector Assemblies (RPDA’s) installed on fire services must be equipped with a Water Bureau approved bypass meter and compatible touchpad.
 The touchpad must be accessible from the right-of-way.

-- Only 5/8”x 3/4” Neptune T-10 meters with PROREAD or AUTOREAD registers are to be used.
+- Only 5/8”x 3/4” Neptune T-10 positive displacement meters with high resolution registers are to be used.
 Registers must read in cubic feet.
 Touchpads must be compatible with these meters.
-Compatible touch-pads for the above meter are Neptune model #12081-000 (wall mount application), Neptune model 12223-150 (vault door application, requires 1 ¾” hole).
+Compatible touch-pads for the above meter are Neptune model #12081-000 (wall mount application), Neptune model 12223-150 (vault door application, requires a 1 ¾” hole).

 - May be installed in the concrete portion of the vault top, the touch pad must be easily accessible for replacement.

 - If touch-pad wire must be run underground the wire must be routed through PVC conduit from the meter to the touchpad.

 - Touchpads not installed in vault doors or on a building face must be installed using the Brooks #37, 12” X 20” box w/T&R lid.

 - Touchpads or transmitters must be rigidly mounted and be serviceable.
 Mounting hardware must be of a type whereby removal and reinstallation may be accomplished without damaging the unit.